wilpar4813/noteTaker/README.md

 - To post note, use the right column to enter a note title and note test.
 - Click the save icon to save a note to the localhost json file.
 - To delete a note, click the delete button next to the nore to be deleted.
-- An note title and text are required for a note to be saved.
+- A note title and text in each field are required for a note to be saved.

 ***List of files included in the following structure***